ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

        """Top-level function docstring."""
        return

-For improved readability, add blank lines or wrapping lines.
-Two blank lines should be added before and after all class and function definitions.
+To improve readability, add blank lines and wrap lines.
+You should add two blank lines before and after all class and function definitions.

-Inside a class, use a single line before any method definition.
+Inside a class, add a single blank line before any method definition.

 .. code-block:: python